 Tetanus is a potentially life-threatening infection that dogs can contract through open wounds.
 This soil-borne bacterial disease causes muscle stiffness and ultimately death if left untreated, so it is important for dog owners to be aware of the causes, treatments, and prevention of tetanus.

-What Is Tetanus in Dogs?
+What Is Tetanus?

-Signs of Tetanus in Dogs
+Symptoms of Tetanus in Dogs

-Causes of Tetanus in Dogs
+Causes of Tetanus

 Diagnosing Tetanus in Dogs

 Most of the time, dogs diagnosed with tetanus will instead receive antibiotics to kill off the C. tetani bacteria that is releasing the toxin.
 If a wound is present, it may need to be debrided and thoroughly cleaned out as well.
-IV fluids and other supportive care may be necessary depending on the severity of the infection.
+IV fluids and other supportive care may be necessary, depending on the severity of the infection.